reblocke/reblocke.github.io/README.md

 `bin/check` is deterministic and uses only repository-local inputs.
 It validates source data, regenerability, the built site, canonical indexability, structured-data graphs, rendered publication/topic completeness, and negative mutations that must be rejected.
 The built-site validator and mutation suite also accept an alternate artifact through `--site PATH`.

-The separate **Repository readiness audit** workflow performs the networked public-repository checks monthly and on demand.
-To run that advisory audit locally with GitHub authentication:
+The separate **Repository readiness audit** workflow inventories public repository documentation monthly and on demand.
+It resolves one commit per repository and reports file access, exact README casing, placeholders and structural term matches.
+Its result is **not** semantic documentation acceptance, scientific reproduction, or release readiness; semantic review is reported as `not_evaluated`.
+An absent license or agent-instruction file is an observation unless an applicable project policy requires it.
+To run the advisory inventory locally with GitHub authentication:

 ```bash
 GH_TOKEN="$(gh auth token)" python3 scripts/audit_llm_readiness.py --manifest research-repositories.csv --advisory